oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > CSAF uses only the canonical form of purl to conform with section 3.3 of \[[RFC3986](#RFC3986)\].
 > Therefore, URLs starting with `pkg://` are considered invalid.

-This package URL (purl) attribute refers to a method for reliably identifying and locating software packages external to this specification.
+The package URL (purl) attribute refers to a method for reliably identifying and locating software packages external to this specification.
 See \[[PURL](#PURL)\] for details.
+Multiple purls can be specified to allow for identifiers to locate identical components in different locations.

+If multiple purls are specified, they SHALL only differ in their qualifiers.
+Otherwise, separate product branches SHOULD be used to differentiate between the components.

 ##### 3.1.3.3.5 Full Product Name Type - Product Identification Helper - SBOM URLs <a id='full-product-name-type-product-identification-helper-sbom-urls'></a>